What’s the difference between AI (Artificial Insemination) and AB (Artificial Breeding)?

 - Have someone there to help get the cows in and restrain them.

-- Don’t change your mind from what you have ordered.
+- Don’t change your mind about what you have ordered.

-- Have a rubbish bin at the yards and keep the place tidy.
+- Have a rubbish bin in the yards and keep the place tidy.

 - Avoid what sperm hate: